High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Abstract

 \section{Abstract}

 In this paper, we study differentially private empirical risk minimization (DP-ERM).
-It has been shown that the (worst-case) utility of DP-ERM reduces as the dimension increases.
+It has been shown that the worst-case utility of DP-ERM reduces polynomially as the dimension increases.
 This is a major obstacle to privately learning large machine learning models.
 In high dimension, it is common for some model's parameters to carry more information than others.
 To exploit this, we propose a differentially private greedy coordinate descent (DP-GCD) algorithm.
 At each iteration, DP-GCD privately performs a coordinate-wise gradient step along the gradients' (approximately) greatest entry.
-We show theoretically that DP-GCD can improve utility by exploiting structural properties of the problem's solution (such as sparsity or quasi-sparsity), with very fast progress in early iterations.
-We then illustrate this numerically, both on synthetic and real datasets.
-Finally, we describe promising directions for future work.
+We show theoretically that DP-GCD can achieve a logarithmic dependence on the dimension for a wide range of problems by naturally exploiting their structural properties (such as quasi-sparse solutions).
+We illustrate this behavior numerically, both on synthetic and real datasets.